TEAM-OSTRICH/SYS-DIFFER/README.md

 npm start
 ```

-**OR**

-Download the app for Mac or Windows from http://www.chrisdiffer.com/.

 # Usage

 Simply provide the URLs or connection parameters to connect to your source and target databases (URLs to two test databases are provided as a demo).